-- Driver’s license or state-issued photo ID card
+- Driver’s license OR state-issued photo ID card

 - Physician order forms

-- Payment for insurance co-pay, if applicable
+- Payment for insurance co-pay (if applicable)

-Additional Surgical Information
+Additional Surgery Information

-- Women of childbearing age should expect to do a urine pregnancy test prior to the procedure.
+9. Women of childbearing age should expect to do a urine pregnancy test prior to the procedure.

 Inpatient Physical Therapy

 - Functional Mobility Retraining: Teaches proper and safe functional mobility while emphasizing how to minimize the risk of falls and re-injury

 - Orthopedic Rehabilitation: Evaluates and treats all types of orthopedic conditions and surgeries; focuses on either intense training or proper mobility and exercises to restore normal range of motion, strength, and mobility